Physics & Astrophysics

 You will have heard from the University already about general arrangements for your arrival, registration with the University and locating your accommodation.
 If you have any queries you should refer initially to the University’s Welcome Web Page.

 - The Handbook of Mathematics, Physics and Astronomy is an invaluable source of information for all Physics and Astrophysics modules.
-Includes fundamental constants, calculus, statistics, etc.
+It includes fundamental constants, calculus, statistics, etc.

 - Martin V. Zombeck's Handbook of Space Astronomy & Astrophysics is available on-line.